 Advanced technologies such as two-way communication technologies, control systems, and computational capabilities are enabling the development of future smart grid technologies.
-These technologies include Phasor Measurement Units (PMUs), which provide operators with the ability to assess system reliability, advanced digital meters that offer consumers real-time information and the ability to instantly report power outages, relays that can detect and recover from substation faults seamlessly, automated feeder switches that can redirect power around issues, and batteries that can store excess energy and make it available to the grid later to meet customer demands.
+These technologies include Phasor Measurement Units (PMUs), which provide operators with the ability to assess system reliability and advanced digital meters.
+That offers consumers real-time information and the ability to instantly report power outages, relays that can detect and recover from substation faults seamlessly, automated feeder switches that can redirect power around issues, and batteries that can store excess energy and make it available to the grid later to meet customer demands.

-There are several challenges that need to be addressed when it comes to measuring and analyzing the costs and benefits of Smart Grid projects.
+There are several challenges that need to be addressed when it comes to measure and analyze the costs and benefits of Smart Grid projects.
 These challenges include:

 According to a report by MarketsandMarkets, the global smart grid market size is expected to reach $ 103.3 billion by 2026.
 This growth can be attributed to the increasing adoption of renewable energy sources and the need for efficient energy distribution systems.

-Thus, managing smart grid infrastructure requires a comprehensive and integrated management system that can provide real-time visibility, data analytics, and cybersecurity measures.
-This is where Echelon’s integrated solutions can play a vital role in optimizing performance and ensuring the reliability and safety of power delivery.
+Thus, managing smart grid infrastructure requires a comprehensive and integrated management system.
+It provides real-time visibility, data analytics, and cybersecurity measures.
+This is where Echelon Edge’s integrated solution can play a vital role in optimizing performance and ensuring the reliability and safety of power delivery.

 At Echelon, we understand these challenges and have developed an integrated management system (IMS) that is designed to help businesses overcome these hurdles.
 Our integrated solution provides a unified platform for managing and optimizing the performance of smart grid infrastructure, including a Network Management System, IoT Device Management, Big Data Analytics Platform, Private Wireless Network, and Business Support Solution.